sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+4/25/16
+---
+Finally got something off my plate that I've been working on for weeks, and that kept getting pushed down to the bottom.
+I also resigned from an organization that I love, but that I don't have time for.
+I feel good about that decision.
+And I worked from a pub close to my house, where I learned that I like lemon-ginger kombucha! :lemon:

 4/22/16
 ---
 Made a website with S, which was awesome.
 It wasn't our whole outing, and she's only 8 so I don't think she would have had the patience for that.
 But we spent about 40 minutes between dinner and a play putting together a website to show off the photos from our BBBS photo scavenger hunt, and she had a basic grasp of CSS and how to change text and background colow by the end.
 She thoroughly enjoyed it.